TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/wall-power.md

 2. The Adapter Power Supply is 120v AC to 12v DC, which means the adapter is a device with input and output.
 Inside the adapter are a transformer, a rectifier, and a filter.
 For example, for these inside the adapter, the transformer means the transformer raises voltage or lowers voltage, and we need high-voltage AC and low-voltage AC.
 That means step-down voltage.
 However, a rectifier has more diodes in a bridge circuit setup to effectively transform an alternating current AC into a direct current DC.
 Also, it shows that the current uses a single path after converting.
 We will get just the positive signals after the converter from AC to DC.
 In the end, a filter is Signal management, and filtering is a critical function of electronic systems.
 Also, it will be smoothing the signals.
 We must use it after the step-down voltage from DC to DC gets something single.
 3. Controller: We have two systems, and their "chips" are all buck converters.
 Firstly, it is a controller or master switch between the wall power and backup battery, and this controller manages the voltage between them.
 The input comes with the same voltage, and it's 12v DC.
 The idea for the controller is that if the main wall power shuts down, a switch will activate the backup battery to feed the two subsystems.
 Secondly, the other two subsystems will be the same chips and buck converter.
 Subsystem one: it needs to step down the "Buck converter" for the Subsystem and its 5.5v dc, 250mA.
 Subsystem two must step down the "Bcuk converters" for the Subsystem and its 9v dc, 50mA.

 4. Use the Backup Battery if the main wall power shuts down.
-Also, the battery will be connected to the kill switch.
+Also, the battery connects to the kill switch.
 If something happens to the wall power, the subsystems will change the switch immediately to the backup battery.
 Between the backup battery and the main wall, have a switch "controller" to manage all power from subsystems.
 The battery backup subsystem aims to ensure that the first and second subsystems usually function during power outages.
 The backup battery type is a 12-volt 12AH sealed lead acid AGM.